andermoran/Ghosted-Jailed/README.txt

 - If the app is not trusted than google that error.
 It's a simple fix
 - If you absolutely need to contact me do so on twitter.
 You NEED TO include your iOS version

+Note:
+- You will have to repeat the instructions after 7 days if you do not have a developer account!

 Extra:
 - How?
 I did this by patching the Snapchat binary
 - Haven't posted a write up on how exactly I did this.
 DM me if you're interested and I'll make a write up